-Contributions - PERS members are required to contribute 9.00% of their annual covered salary, and the Authority is required to contribute at an actuarially determined rate.
-The employer's rate as of June 30, 2020 was 17.40% of annual covered payroll.
-Plan provisions and the Board of Trustees' authority to determine contribution rates are established by Section 25-11-1 of the Mississippi Code of 1972, as amended, and may be amended only by the Mississippi Legislature.
-The Authority's contributions to PERS for the fiscal year ending June 30, 2020 were \$103,237, which equaled the required contribution for the year.
+Contributions.
+PERS members are required to contribute 9.00% of their annual covered salary, and the Authority is required to contribute at an actuarially determined rate.
+The employer's rate as of June 30, 2022, was 17.40% of annual covered payroll.
+The contribution requirements of PERS members and employers are established and may be amended only by the State of Mississippi Legislature.
+The Authority's contributions (employer share only) to PERS for the years ending June 30, 2022, 2021, and 2020 were \$103,072, \$106,820, and \$103,237, respectfully, equal to the required contribution for each year.